Little Simz named winner of 2022 Mercury Prize

 She continued: “I want to say a huge thank you to my team… I want to say thank you to the fans.
 Jamz Supernova, Lauren Laverne, thank you guys so much.

+“We all made incredible albums, we all changed people’s lives with our music and that’s the most important thing.”

-Following the news, she took to the stage to give a powerful rendition of here track How Did You Get Here.
+Following the news, she took to the stage to give a powerful rendition of her track How Did You Get Here.

+Speaking after the performance, she said singing that particular song after winning the gong put her “whole story into perspective”, saying: “It was just a really beautiful moment to have my family there, my team there, it was special.”

+Asked what her advice to up-and-coming artists would be, she added: “I would just say bet on yourself and believe in yourself.

 This was the second nomination for the artist, whose real name is Simbiatu Ajikawo, after her third album – 2019’s Grey Area – was also shortlisted.